andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 of pannekaker (Norwegian pancakes) round out the meal with a hot pot of coffee to boot.
 I just might could get used to all these <a href="/traveler/2023_05-scandinavia/02-saetre?id=brekky" target="_blank" rel="noopener noreferrer">rooftop breakfasts</a>.

-I've infrequently found myself as the guest of honour at an international rooftop summit.
-As the guest of this international summit

-Speaking of international summits...
+As one does when the guest of an international rooftop summit Nora and I discuss diplomacy, geopolitics, religion, human rights, education.
+We become so engrossed in the topics of the symposium that Nora looks at her watch and exclaims,

+"Oh crap, I'm going to be late for class!"

+"Well go on & git then!
+Don't worry about cleaning up I'll take care of the dishes"

+A welcome contrast to the typical paradigm of cleaning up America's messes.

 <h4 class="article-subheader">"Your accent, where's it from?"</h4>